-MCL Maximum Contaminant

-Level: The highest level of a contaminant that is allowed in drinking water.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MCLG Maximum Contaminant Level Goal: The level of a contaminant in a margin of safety.
+MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.